 Kindly Act Now:

 Should you wish to take more salary from the company, you can do that.
-It may attract some tax & national insurance contribution.
+It may attract some tax & national insurance contributions.

-Dividend’s don’t count as business costs towards your corporation tax calculation, but shareholders may have to pay income tax if the payment they receive exceeds the dividend allowance.
+Should I pay myself salary or dividends?
+Dividends don’t count as business costs towards your corporation tax calculation.
+But shareholders may have to pay income tax if the payment they receive exceeds the dividend allowance.

 With the increase in the higher rate tax threshold, more dividends can be taken from the Company before hitting the 32.5% tax rate.
 The optimum amount of dividends for most people in each tax year will be:

 - £37,500 per year (6 April to 5 April) or £3,125 per month, if on a salary of £12,500 per year.